Welcome to everything you need to know about milestone birthdays! 🥳

-Milestone birthdays are very often the ones we remember the best.
+Milestone birthdays are usually the ones we remember the best.

 Ask someone how they celebrated their 21st birthday and you’ll likely get a story.
 Inquire about how they celebrated turning 20 or 22 and a blank stare is far more common.

-They’ve found we are more likely to remember moments or events that occur during times of transition (like leaving your 30’s as you enter 40).
+They’ve found we are more likely to remember moments or events that occur during times of transition such as going from one decade to the next.
 We also tend to prioritize “peak” events in our memory bank.

 Milestone Birthdays Honor Aging with Celebration

 In a culture that prizes youth, aging is often marked by the loss of things we value (smooth, firm skin; eyes that can see tiny print) and the onset of unwelcome conditions (grey hair, aching joints).

 Milestone birthdays are one of the few times when we can CELEBRATE aging.

 Events like a birthday party give guests a chance to toast the guest of honor and reminisce about shared stories.

 Karl is still going strong at 90.
 May we all enjoy great health into our golden years!